mosurekImagination/PIO/README.md

-# Project for PIO classes during Computer Science studies at PWr
+## Project for PIO classes during Computer Science studies at PWr

- Open "Etap 4" folder, to get final version of the project.
+#### Open "Etap 4" folder, to get all created documentation of the project.